-Displaying locked employees and system users
+Displaying locked identities and locked system users

-If a user has exceeded the maximum number of failed logins, the employee or system user will not be able to log in to One Identity Manager.
+If a user has exceeded the maximum number of failed logins, the identity or system user will not be able to log in to One Identity Manager.

-- Locked employees are displayed in the Manager in the Employees > Locked employees category.
-An additional message referring to the locked login is also displayed on the overview form for an employee. - Locked system users are displayed in the Designer in the Permissions > System users > Locked system users category.
+- Locked identities are displayed in the Manager in the Identities > Locked identities category.
+An additional message referring to the locked login is also displayed on the overview form for an identity. - Locked system users are displayed in the Designer in the Permissions > System users > Locked system users category.
 An additional message referring to the locked login is also displayed on the overview form for a system user.

-You can reset the passwords of employees and system users who have been blocked in Password Reset Portal.
-This unlocks the employees and system users again.
-For more information, see the One Identity Manager Web Designer Web Portal User Guide and the One Identity Manager Web Application Configuration Guide.
+You can use the Password Reset Portal to reset the passwords of employees and system users who have been locked.
+This unlocks the identities and system users again.
+For more information, see the One Identity Manager Web Portal User Guide and the One Identity Manager Web Application Configuration Guide.